 It’s important to note that being an accredited investor does not guarantee investment success, and careful evaluation and decision-making are still necessary when considering investment opportunities.

 What happens when you become an accredited investor?

 As mentioned, becoming an accredited investor in Singapore means that you have the opportunity of exploring investment options that aren’t given to retail investors.
 These investments could include hedge funds, venture capital, and real estate private equity funds.
 While it’s true that these types of investments often have higher returns than traditional ones, they also come with higher risk.
 The Monetary Authority of Singapore (MAS) has released a document that discusses in-depth about accredited investors.

 Moreover, in most cases, the regulatory measures of these investments are much more lenient when offered to an accredited investor.
 When shares, bonds, and investment funds are being sold to the public, they need a prospectus registered by MAS and intermediaries who are licensed.
-All can be bypassed when dealing with an accredited investors.
+All can be bypassed when dealing with accredited investors.

 To be considered as an accredited investor, you must fulfil at least one of the three following criteria:

-Have an annual income in the preceding 12 months of not less than S$300,000
+- Have an annual income in the preceding 12 months of not less than S$300,000

-Have net financial assets exceeding S$1,000,000.
+- Have net financial assets exceeding S$1,000,000.

-Have net personal assets exceeding S$2,000,000, of which net equity of the individual’s primary residence is no more than S$1,000,000.
+- Have net personal assets exceeding S$2,000,000, of which net equity of the individual’s primary residence is no more than S$1,000,000.

 These criteria started to be implemented in 2019.
-In the past, the value of one’s house alone would categorize you as an accredited investor without opting in.
+In the past, the value of one’s house alone would categorise you as an accredited investor without opting in.
 This could make you a target for banks and fund managers.
 These financial consultants may offer you risky investment options that are nowhere to be found in the public market.